openintegrationhub/OIH-Edge-Extension/L-Variant/README.md

 # <div align="center">OIH-Kafka-Edge</div>

 ## Description
-OIH-Kafka-Edge is a software solution for deploying, connecting and managing different IIoT data producers, consumers and processing streams via a Kafka cluster and FastAPI backend.
+OIH-Kafka-Edge is a software solution for deploying, connecting and managing different IIoT data producers, consumers and processing streams via a Kafka cluster.

 ## Content